-Chilean law applicable to public companies and financial groups and institutions and the Issuer's by-laws provide for several procedures designed to ensure that the transactions entered into with or among the

-Issuer's financial subsidiaries and/or affiliates do not deviate from prevailing market conditions for those types of transactions, including the requirement that the Issuer's board of directors approve such transactions.
+Chilean law applicable to public companies and financial groups and institutions and the Issuer's bylaws provide for several procedures designed to ensure that the transactions entered into with or among the Issuer's financial subsidiaries and/or affiliates do not deviate from prevailing market conditions for those types of transactions, including the requirement that the Issuer's board of directors approve such transactions.
 Furthermore, all significant related party transactions must be approved by the Audit Committee and the Board.
 These significant transactions are also reported in the Issuer's annual shareholders meeting.
-Please see Note 36 of the Issuer's Audited Consolidated Financial Statements and "Item 7.
-Major Shareholders and Related Party Transactions."
+Please see note 34 of the Issuer's 2015 IFRS Consolidated Financial Statements and "Item 7.
+Major Shareholders and Related Party Transactions" in the Issuer's 2015 IFRS Annual Report.